The Kinetic Hourglass Data Structure for Computing the Bottleneck Distance of Dynamic Data: Kinetic Hourglass for Persistent Homology Transform

+For some interval of directions $I_x \subset \S^1$, the vertices $v_a$ and $v_b$ will remain paired, and so for that region, we will have the point $x(\omega')$ in the diagram for all directions $\omega' \in I_x$.
+Viewing this as a function of angle $\theta$, we observe that $x(\omega)$ traces out a portion of an ellipse in the persistence diagram plane.
+Similarly, the projection of this point to the diagonal traces out a (degenerate) ellipse.

-To bound the number of vines $N$, we call a vertex $v$ in a geometric simplicial complex $K$ an \emph{extremal vertex} if it is not in the convex hull of its neighbors following \cite{Wang2024}.
+We call a vertex $v$ in a geometric simplicial complex $K$ an \emph{extremal vertex} if it is not in the convex hull of its neighbors, following \cite{Wang2024}.
 Write $\ext(V)$ for the set of vertices of $K$ which are extremal.
-It is an immediate corollary of the merge tree version Lemma 2.5 of \cite{Wang2024} that a vertex in $K$ gives birth to a 0-dimensional class for some direction $\omega$ if and only if it is an extremal vertex.
-We define the \emph{external edges} of an extremal vertex $v$ to be the one or two edges that are incident to $v$ and are part of the boundary of the convex hull formed by $v$ and its neighbors.
-The remaining edges incident to $v$ are called \emph{internal edges}.
-For an extremal vertex, we can find the interval of directions $I_v$ for which it gives birth for all $\omega \in I_v$.
-We note that this is a connected interval in the circle, so we have the starting and ending direction $\omega_1$ and $\omega_2$ for which the point exits and enters the diagonal with $I_v = [\omega_1, \omega_2] \subset \S^1$. $\omega_1$ and $\omega_2$ are the normal vectors of the edges that form the largest angle incident to $v$.
-We can write a piecewise-continuous path associated to the vertex $v$ as $\mu_v: I_v \to \R^2; \, \omega \mapsto x(\omega) $ for the point $x(\omega)$ in the diagram with birth vertex $v$, and note that each piece of this path is a portion of an ellipse.
+By Lemma 2.5 of \cite{Wang2024}, a vertex in $K$ gives birth to a 0-dimensional class for some direction $\omega$ if and only if it is an extremal vertex.
+Thus, we can bound the number of vines $N$ by the number of extremal vertices: $N \leq |\ext(V)|$.